zamwon/GlobalLogicAlgorithmTask/README.md

 - JAVA

 ## Setup
 Application provide two method of data delivery.
+User can :
+"Choose data loading method -> "type" - for cmd input, "file" - for loading data from file: "

-User can type in String input and charactersLookedFor from commandLine or load this data from file.
+- type in String input and charactersLookedFor from commandLine, "type" -> Provide string: "string" -> Provide character you want look for (as string): "charactersLokedFor";
+- load this data from file.

 ## Contact